sigstore/docs/content/en/policy-controller/overview.md

 ## Admission of images

-An image is admitted after it has been validated against all `ClusterImagePolicy` that matched the digest of the image and that there was at least one valid signature or attestation obtained from the authorities provided in each of the matched `ClusterImagePolicy`.
+An image is admitted after it has been validated against all `ClusterImagePolicy` that matched the digest of the image and that there was at least one passing `authority` in each of the matched `ClusterImagePolicy`.
 So each `ClusterImagePolicy` that matches is `AND` for admission, and within each `ClusterImagePolicy` authorities are `OR`.